adhoclabs/developer/examples/how-to-contribute.md

 If you have something you want to contribute, simply:

 * clone this repository
-* add a markdown file to this directory
+* add a markdown file to this directory with a description, steps, links or images of your project
 * submit a pull request

 We'll then quickly review it and publish it so the rest of the community can see what you've built.